longcheng11/longcheng11.github.io/_pages/activity.md

 ---

 #### **Organization**
-- Program Co-Chair of 9th IEEE International Conference on Computer and Communications, 2023.<br>
+- Program Co-Chair of 9th IEEE Int.
+Conference on Computer and Communications, 2023.<br>
 - Co-organizer of International Workshop on Network-Aware Big Data Computing, 2020.<br>
 - Publicity Chair of Int.
 Workshop on Blockchain for IoT and Cyber-physical Systems, 2020.<br>
 - Co-organizer of International Workshop on Network-Aware Big Data Computing, 2019.<br>